KampfWut/meta_heuristic_algorithm/README.md

 # meta_heuristic_algorithm
-Sorting of meta heuristic algorithms
+This is the python implementation of the meta heuristic algorithm for personal sorting.

+## Requirements
+- numpy
+- ray (for paralle algorithm)